matsive/Unity_Robotics_ROS2_Messaging/README.md

 sudo apt update
 sudo apt-get install unityhub
 ```
-Note: For some systems, you may need to ensure the following:
+Note: For some systems, you may need to ensure the following: <br />
-    The directory /usr/share/keyrings exists.
+ - The directory /usr/share/keyrings exists. <br />
-    The user or group installing the Hub has write permissions to the /usr/share/keyrings directory.
+ - The user or group installing the Hub has write permissions to the /usr/share/keyrings directory. <br />
-    The user or group installing Hub has at least read permissions to the resulting file Unity_Technologies_ApS.gpg.**
+ - The user or group installing Hub has at least read permissions to the resulting file Unity_Technologies_ApS.gpg. <br />

+To remove the Unity Hub from the system, run the following command:
+``
+sudo apt-get remove unityhub
+``